wp-plugins/sucuri-scanner/readme.txt

 Stable tag:1.3
 Tested up to: 3.6

-The Sucuri Security - SiteCheck Malware Scanner plugin enables you to scan your WordPress site using Sucuri SiteCheck right in your dashboard.
+The Sucuri Security - SiteCheck Malware Scanner plugin enables you to scan your WordPress site using Sucuri SiteCheck and verify the integrity of your core files right in your dashboard.

 == Description ==

-Sucuri SiteCheck will check for malware, spam, blacklisting and other security issues like .htaccess redirects, hidden eval code, etc. The best thing about it is it's completely free.
+Sucuri SiteCheck will check your site for malware, spam, blacklisting and other security issues like .htaccess redirects, hidden eval code, etc. The best thing about it is it's completely free.

-You can also scan your site at <a href="http://sitecheck.sucuri.net">SiteCheck.Sucuri.net</a>.
+You can also scan your site online at <a href="http://sitecheck.sucuri.net">SiteCheck.Sucuri.net</a>.

 Sucuri SiteCheck detects various types of malware, SPAM injections, website errors, disabled sites, database connection issues and code anomalies that require special attention to include: